cloudnativelabs/kube-router/README.md

 ### Standard Linux Networking

-A key design tenet of Kube-router is to use standard Linux networking stack and toolset.
-There is no overlays or SDN pixie dust, but just plain good old networking.
+A key design tenet of kube-router is to use standard Linux networking stack and toolset.
+There are no overlays or SDN pixie dust, but just plain good old networking.
 You can use standard Linux networking tools like iptables, ipvsadm, ipset, iproute, traceroute, tcpdump etc. to troubleshoot or observe data path.
-When kube-router is ran as a daemonset, the official kube-router image also ships with these [tools](./docs/pod-toolbox.md#pod-toolbox) automatically configured for your cluster.
+When kube-router is run as a daemonset, the official kube-router image also ships with these [tools](./docs/pod-toolbox.md#pod-toolbox) automatically configured for your cluster.